-I have tried many different skincare routines for my face and finally come across something that is optimal for my combination skin.
+I have tried many different skincare routines for my face and finally come across something optimal for my combination skin.
 For a year now I have been following the “10 Step Korean Skincare Routine” and my face is thanking me.
 The k-beauty routine is all about “layering” products.
 In contrast to the western routines, where you usually just splash in the face with a thick cream and after 2 minutes you’re done, you need a little longer in the bathroom.
-In my opinion, the few minutes more are totally worth it and to be honest nothing can finally come from nothing.
-However, for all the lazier ones, there are also many 2 in 1 products (e.g. mask and peeling in one or day cream with sun protection) and some steps are not for the daily use.
+In my opinion, a few minutes more are worth it and to be honest, nothing can finally come from nothing.
+However, for all the lazier ones, there are also many 2-in-1 products (e.g. mask and peeling in one or day cream with sun protection) and some steps are not for daily use.
 If you have good genes and a little patience, you can (seemingly) get Glass Skin and that’s probably what everyone is after.

 Rule number one, which has nothing directly to do with the care of your skin but is still very important: drink enough water.
 About two years ago, I published a blog post about it, if you have not seen it yet, feel free to do so.

 Step 1: Cleansing

 Every skincare routine starts with getting rid of the dirt on your skin.
 In the morning I only wash my face with water, but in the evening I do the double-cleansing method.
 That means I wash the make-up and the dirt from the day first with an oil cleaner and then with a gel cleanser off.
 So everything comes away.
 I have been using two Cleanser from Dermalogica (PR Sample) for almost two years now and I am very satisfied with them.